 A factor analysis transformed the 20 variables into a reduced number of factors.
 The PCA, which loads most of the total variance onto one factor, was used in this study.
 The factors were extracted through the principal components method.
 Varimax rotation, where one factor explains mostly one variable, was selected.
 For fixing the maximum number of factors to be extracted, only factors with eigenvalues higher than one were taken into consideration (Kaiser normalization).

 Table 3 shows that 4 factors may explain 77% of the variance.
 Factor 1 (42% of the variance) largely represents high salinity.
 The correlations of temperature, Na and Cl indicate hydrothermal influence, while HCO3, Na and Sr could be connected to mineralization and rock dissolution processes, and cationic exchange.
+This factor is associated with HG and MG groups.
 In factor 2 (17%) the temperature is inversely related with DO, 3H, and to a lesser degree, NO3 and SO4, suggesting that this factor represents water affected by human activities, either urban or agricultural.
-In addition, Table 1 and Figure 7 shows that waters affected by human activities are most evaporated.
+In addition, Table 1 and Figure 6 shows that waters affected by human activities are most evaporated.
 Sulfate could be related to contamination due to the infiltration of commonly applied sulfate-based fertilizers during the rainy season.
 This occurs because all the wells are undersaturated with regard to gypsum, indicating that the water does not move through deposits of this mineral.
-In factor 3 (11%) the relationship between 2H and 18O reveals the existence of recharge water.
-This factor is generated almost entirely by the linear relationship between O and H isotopes.
+This factor is associated with PG group.
+In factor 3 (11%) the linear relationship between 2H and 18O reveals the existence of recharge water.
+This factor is related to CG group.
 The relation with temperature indicates the recharge conditions at different recharge sites.
-Factor 4 (7%) may be indicative of dissolution of minerals that contain F. The study of Sánchez-Díaz (2007) indicates that rhyolitic rocks and ashes of the study area are responsible for releasing F. Comparable trends have been observed in various similar volcanic environments in central and northern Mexico (Mahlknecht et al., 2004, Mahlknecht et al., 2008).
+Factor 4 (7%) may be indicative of dissolution of minerals that contain F. The study of Sánchez-Díaz (2007) indicates that rhyolitic rocks and ashes of the study area are responsible for releasing F. Comparable trends have been observed in various similar volcanic environments in central and northern Mexico (Mahlknecht et al., 2004a, Mahlknecht et al., 2008).
+This factor is associated with MG and HG groups.

 Isotope hydrology